adrianjhpc/cirrus-website/status/index.md

 ### Current Issues

+#### 16 January 2019: Cirrus service fully restored. ####

+The faulty hardware has been replaced and the remaining compute node have been returned to service.

+Please let helpdesk know if you experience any issues.

+### Recent Issues

 #### 11 January 2019, 16:30: Cirrus service restored. ####

 We have successfully restored Cirrus to service, at 16:30 Friday 11th January.